 Who owns the Eklutna Hydroelectric Project?

-The Project is jointly owned by Anchorage Municipal Light & Power (ML&P), Chugach Electric Association (Chugach), and Matanuska Electric Association (MEA).
+The Project is jointly owned by the Municipality of Anchorage (MOA), Chugach Electric Association (Chugach), and Matanuska Electric Association (MEA).

 What is the 1991 Fish & Wildlife Agreement?

 The agreement requires the owners of the Eklutna Hydroelectric Project to consult with state and federal resource agencies and interested parties to develop and propose to the Governor a program to protect, mitigate damages to, and enhance fish and wildlife resources affected by the construction of the Project by the Federal Government in the 1950s.